WONDERREEL is online entertainment tailored for big kids, their passions and their tastes.

 But broadcast and cable/satellite are hampered by the simple fact that they can only show one program at a time.
 So their programs need to have mass appeal.
 They need hits.

 The Internet changes that.
-A service can offer thousands of shows at a time to hundreds of thousands of kids–anytime, anywhere.
+A digital service can offer thousands of shows at a time to hundreds of thousands of kids–anytime, anywhere.
 We can provide infinitely more choice than broadcast or cable/satellite.
 Even better, we can bring just the right shows to every child.

 We love PBS.
 But PBS stations face the same constraints as any other broadcaster.
 They can only show one program at a time.